Home

 When dry the fruit can be cut into lots of interesting shapes: for bird feeders and nest boxes, to contain fresh cut flowers, or dried flowers; or pot pourii, or for odds and ends.
 I'm sure you can think of some interesting craft ideas too.

-You can get more information about gourds and gourd craft products here.
+You can get more information about gourd craft products here.

 Find out more on building a runner bean arch here.